Go Back

 Method

-4. Turn the dough out onto a lightly floured surface and gently knead it just enough to bring it together—about 4-5 turns.
-Shape into a round loaf approximately 8 inches in diameter.
+4. Turn the dough out onto a lightly floured surface and gently knead it a few times to bring it together.
+Be careful not to overwork the dough.

-6. Transfer the loaf onto the preheated baking sheet or into the Dutch oven.
-Bake for 40-45 minutes, until the crust is deep golden brown and the loaf sounds hollow when tapped on the bottom.
+7. Bake for 35-40 minutes, or until the bread is golden brown and sounds hollow when tapped on the bottom.